hyperledger/toc/project-reports/2024/2024-annual-Hyperledger-Iroha.md

 # [Project Lifecycle](https://toc.hyperledger.org/governing-documents/project-lifecycle.html) Stage Recommendation

-Hyperledger Iroha project should remain [graduated](https://toc.hyperledger.org/governing-documents/project-lifecycle.html#graduated).
+Hyperledger Iroha should remain [graduated](https://toc.hyperledger.org/governing-documents/project-lifecycle.html#graduated).

 Its code has improved with the use of Rust.
 Interest in Iroha 2 is growing and we expect it to gain deployments following its release.